Web Services Security Training

 - Enabling TLS for web browser client

-- Using TLS for web services client
+- Using TLS for Java client

 - Implementing dual-certificate TLS